Biographies of the greatest mathematicians are in separate files by birth year:

 Isaac (Sir) Newton (1642-1727) England

 Newton was an industrious lad who built marvelous toys (e.g. a model windmill powered by a mouse on treadmill).
 At about age 22, on leave from University, this genius began revolutionary advances in mathematics, optics, dynamics, thermodynamics, acoustics and celestial mechanics.
 He is famous for his Three Laws of Motion (inertia, force, reciprocal action) but, as Newton himself acknowledged, these Laws weren't fully novel: Hipparchus, Ibn al-Haytham, Galileo and Huygens had all developed much basic mechanics already, and Newton credits the First Law itself to Aristotle.
 However Newton was also apparently the first person to conclude that the ordinary gravity we observe on Earth is the very same force that keeps the planets in orbit.
 His Law of Universal Gravitation was revolutionary and due to Newton alone.
 (Christiaan Huygens, the other great mechanist of the era, had independently deduced that Kepler's laws imply inverse-square gravitation, but he considered the action at a distance in Newton's theory to be "absurd.")
-Newton's other intellectual interests included chemistry, theology, astrology and alchemy.
-Although this list is concerned only with mathematics, Newton's greatness is indicated by the wide range of his physics: even without his revolutionary Laws of Motion and his Cooling Law of thermodynamics, he'd be famous just for his work in optics, where he explained diffraction and observed that white light is a mixture of all the rainbow's colors.
+Newton published the Cooling Law of thermodynamics.
+He also made contributions to chemistry, and was the important early advocate of the atomic theory.
+(His other intellectual interests included theology, astrology and alchemy.)
+Although this list is concerned only with mathematics, Newton's greatness is indicated by the huge range of his physics: even without his Laws of Motion, Gravitation and Cooling, he'd be famous just for his revolutionary work in optics, where he explained diffraction and observed that white light is a mixture of all the rainbow's colors.
 (Although his corpuscular theory competed with Huygen's wave theory, Newton understood that his theory was incomplete without waves.)
 Newton's earliest fame came when he designed the first reflecting telescope: by avoiding chromatic aberration, these were the best telescopes of that era.
 He also designed the first reflecting microscope, and the sextant.

-Newton is so famous for his calculus, optics and laws of motion, it is easy to overlook that he was also one of the greatest geometers.
-He solved the Delian cube-doubling problem; he solved the Problem of Pappus.
+Newton is so famous for his calculus, optics, and laws of gravitation and motion, it is easy to overlook that he was also one of the very greatest geometers.
+In addition to new constructions for already solved problems like the Delian cube-doubling problem, he was first to fully solve the famous Problem of Pappus, and did so with pure geometry.
+Despite the power of Déscartes' analytic geometry, Newton's achievements with synthetic geometry were surpassing.
 Even before the invention of the calculus of variations, Newton was doing difficult work in that field, e.g. his calculation of the "optimal bullet shape."
-Among many marvelous theorems, he proved several about quadrilaterals and their in- or circum-scribing ellipses, and constructed the parabola defined by four given points.
+His other marvelous geometric theorems included several about quadrilaterals and their in- or circum-scribing ellipses.
+He constructed the parabola defined by four given points, as well as various cubic curve constructions.
+(As with Archimedes, many of Newton's constructioons used non-Platonic tools.)
 He anticipated Poncelet's Principle of Continuity.
 An anecdote often cited to demonstrate his brilliance is the problem of the brachistochrone, which had baffled the best mathematicians in Europe, and came to Newton's attention late in life.
 He solved it in a few hours and published the answer anonymously.
 But on seeing the solution Jacob Bernoulli immediately exclaimed "I recognize the lion by his footprint."

 In 1687 Newton published Philosophiae Naturalis Principia Mathematica, surely the greatest scientific book ever written.
 The motion of the planets was not understood before Newton, although the heliocentric system allowed Kepler to describe the orbits.
 In Principia Newton analyzed the consequences of his Laws of Motion and introduced the Law of Universal Gravitation.
 With the key mystery of celestial motions finally resolved, the Great Scientific Revolution began.
 (In his work Newton also proved important theorems about inverse-cube forces, work largely unappreciated until Chandrasekhar's modern-day work.)
 Newton once wrote "Truth is ever to be found in the simplicity, and not in the multiplicity and confusion of things."
 Sir Isaac Newton was buried at Westminster Abbey in a tomb inscribed "Let mortals rejoice that so great an ornament to the human race has existed."